16 Natural Ways To Support Skin Elasticity — Expert-Approved Tips

 9. Enjoy a skin-healthy diet

-Goldfaden suggests incorporating two other elasticity promoters: probiotics and vitamin D (which is a key factor in skin cell growth, regeneration, protection, and repair) while Musavvir shares that the skin of red organic grapes are an excellent source of resveratrol.
-Furthermore, glucosamine and curcumin—which is found in the turmeric plant—are known for delivering anti-inflammatory and antioxidant protection.
+Goldfaden suggests taking two other elasticity promoters: probiotics and vitamin D (which is a key factor in skin cell growth, regeneration, protection, and repair) while Musavvir shares that the skin of red organic grapes are an excellent source of resveratrol.* Furthermore, glucosamine and curcumin—found in the turmeric plant—are known for delivering anti-inflammatory and antioxidant protection.*

 10. Avoid inflammation-triggering foods

-Simultaneously, it is important to avoid foods that cause glycation, a process triggered by sugar, carbs, fried foods, fatty meats, processed foods, and alcohol (including wine).
+Simultaneously, it is important to avoid foods that cause glycation, a process in which sugar doesn't metabolize properly and then destroys collagen cells.
+It is triggered by sugar, carbs, fried foods, fatty meats, processed foods, and alcohol (including wine).
 Furthermore, if you are sensitive to any foods and ingredients, these are especially important to eliminate as they trigger bodily inflammation.

 11. LED lights

 Red and infrared light sources are a noninvasive technique for reducing inflammation and promoting collagen production, penetrating to the fibroblasts in our skin cells—much more deeply than any topical ingredients can reach.
 "Red light stimulates the mitochondria, the energizers of our cells," says Musavvir.
-"This stimulates collagen and elastin production, as well as preventing its breakdown."
+"This, in turn, stimulates collagen and elastin production, as well as preventing its breakdown."

-One of the most impressive ways for improving skin elasticity is microneedling—sometimes called collagen induction therapy.
+When done correctly and in a professional environment, microneedling—sometimes called collagen induction therapy—is an impressive way to promote elasticity.
 As Musavvir explains, a treatment creates tiny micro-injuries to the dermis in order to jump-start the skin's reparative process—including collagen.
-"It is especially great when coupled with platelet-rich plasma, or PRP," she shares, adding: "Over time this will decrease wrinkle appearance and tighten the skin, improving sagging."
-However, at-home tools are up for debate in the derm community: We recommend seeing an esthetician or dermatologist for a professional treatment.
+"It is especially great when coupled with platelet-rich plasma, or PRP," she shares, adding, "Over time this will decrease wrinkle appearance and tighten the skin, improving sagging."
+There are at-home micro-roller tools, but they are up for debate in the derm community: Visit a licensed aesthetician or board-certified dermatologist.

 13. Microcurrent and nanocurrent facials